stefanprobst/remark-excerpt/README.md

 console.log(processor.processSync(contentWithComment))
 // This is some text.
 console.log(processor.processSync(contentWithoutComment))
 // This is some text.
-This ...
+This...
 ```

 ## Options